leviundinfarbe/smallprojects/README.md

 # smallprojects
-I am a student from Hamburg, Germany and will use this repository to share a few of projects of mine that I did in my free time or while sitting in boring lectures.
+I am a student from Hamburg, Germany and will use this repository to share small projects of mine that aren't really worth creating a seperate repository for.